Things to think about before you arrive

 The UK is generally a safe place with low levels of crime but, whenever you travel to a new country, it is vital that you look after yourself.

-The Police in the UK are friendly and approachable, don’t be intimidated by them.
+Most importantly, the Police in the UK are friendly and approachable, don’t be intimidated by them.

 5 top tips for international student safety

 Before you arrive in London, make sure you know where you will be living.
 Pay attention to the directions from your accommodation and Rose of York and the surrounding areas.
 If in doubt, ask a flatmate or host to help direct you!

 Don’t carry large amounts of cash with you when in the UK.
 Realistically, you would only want £50 at the most.
 Simply use a credit or debit card to pay for things.

 Make sure you have travel and property insurance that covers you abroad.
 Check to see if you need medical insurance too.
 Keep a photocopy of your travel documents and passport’s data page and any visa information in a safe place.